13 Easy Ways to Dehumidify Your House without a Dehumidifier

 Use a space heat or wood stove to dry the air as a gas stove will have the opposite effect.

-Place the heater or stove in a room that has excessive humidity but be sure not to allow the temperature of the room to exceed 95 degrees Fahrenheit.
+Place the heater or stove in a room that has excessive humidity, but be sure not to allow the temperature of the room to exceed 95 degrees Fahrenheit.
+Otherwise, the walls, floors, and ceiling might be subject to steam damage as a result.

 4- Calcium Chloride Absorption